Nikhi001/Mumbai-Raifall-Forecasting/README.md

 Based on the insights from both analyses:

-✅ XGBoost & Gradient Boosting Regressor achieved the highest R² scores (~0.89+), indicating strong predictive capabilities and generalization across the dataset.
-✅ Random Forest also performed well (~0.75) and can be considered a reliable alternative.

-⚠️ Linear Regression & Ridge Regression are stable baseline models but might not capture complex relationships in the data.
-❌ Decision Tree & KNN overfit heavily and are not suitable without proper tuning.
-❌ Lasso Regression performed the worst and is not recommended for this dataset.
+Based on the observed issues with the XGBoost hyperparameter model trained and the strong performance of Ridge Regression, Ridge Regression is the best model for this dataset.

 ## **Acknowledgments**